COVAX aims to resolve Venezuela COVID-19 vaccine roadblocks after Maduro 'ultimatum'

-Officials from the OPEC nation said in June that several payments to cover the $120 million fee have been made, but that the final four payments have been blocked by Swiss bank UBS (UBSG.S).
-Maduro's allies have attributed that to U.S. sanctions aimed at ousting him from the presidency. read more
+Officials from the OPEC nation said in June that several payments to cover the $120 million fee have been made, but that the final four payments have been blocked by Swiss bank UBS.
+Maduro’s allies have attributed that to U.S. sanctions aimed at ousting him from the presidency.

 “We are working to resolve this matter as quickly as possible,” a GAVI spokesperson said.